Josue-T/synapse_ynh/README.md

 Synapse uses a lot of ressource.
 So on slow architecture (like small ARM board), this app could take a lot of CPU and RAM.

 This app doesn't provide any real good web interface.
-So it's recommended to use Riot client to connect to this app.
-This app is available [here](https://github.com/YunoHost-Apps/riot_ynh)
+So it's recommended to use Element client to connect to this app.
+This app is available [here](https://github.com/YunoHost-Apps/element_ynh)

 ## Additional information